Boy Looka Here

-"Boy Looka Here" is the second single from the self-titled debut album by rap artist Rich Boy.
+"Boy Looka Here" is the second single from the first album, Rich Boy, by rapper Rich Boy.
 The single was produced by Polow da Don.
 The video features the Omega Psi Phi, Tuskegee University and Alabama A&M University marching band.
 The song was used in an Extreme Exposé segment at World Wrestling Entertainment's pay-per-view No Way Out in February 2007.
 The song was also featured in the film Rocky Balboa.
 The video for the song was released in February 2007.

 Critical reception

 Jonathan Ringen of Rolling Stone called it a "standout" on the album, praising Polow da Don for his ability to "mix[es] flamenco guitar, haunted-house synths and a Reznor-hard beat into a menacing banger".
 J-23 of HipHopDX put it alongside "Touch That Ass" as highlights that "display[s] Polow's dynamic production and Rich's style."
 Reptilia of AbsolutePunk called it "a fantastic marching band-based number and an interesting tribute to the South's love of marching bands and football."